jorop/landscaping-docs/docs/props.md

 3) `Offset from Ground` specifies how much space will be between the surface of the Landscape and the point of the spline or instantiated Bluprint/Actor
 4) `Start Segment Mesh Scale` and `End Segment Mesh Scale` is the scale factor applied to the spline mesh width.
 5) `Revert Spline Direction` can be used, if a river is imported and flows upstream.
 This can happen, if the shape from the Shapefile is drawn in the wrong direction.
 When [Draw Vector Data Debug](gis-expert.md?id=draw-vector-data-debug) is enabled, you can zoom in and see an arrow on the first segment of the shape, indicating the direction.
+6) `Crop to bounds` controls if the shapefiles should be cropped to the bounds of the Landscape or World Composition.
+This is especially relevant when importing shapefiles independently without prior import of DTM with the Landscaping plugin.
-6) With `OSM feature class` you can control, what type of features will be instatiated with the Blueprint or Spline.
+7) With `OSM feature class` you can control, what type of features will be instatiated with the Blueprint or Spline when using shapefiles from geofabrik.de.
 A river should have another Blueprint than a stream and a path another Blueprint than a highway.
 This dropdown let you select the apropriate feature class of the shape for the Blueprint which should be instantiated on the Landscape.
+On other shapefiles than from geofabrik.de this will default to `ALL`.

 > Please make sure to unload all Levels of a World Composition (except the Persistent Level) in the Unreal Engine `Levels` tab before hitting `Import`

-7) Hit `Import`
+8) Hit `Import`